Robert Rich, 2nd Baron Rich

-Robert Rich, 2nd Baron Rich (c1537-1581) was an English nobleman.
+Robert Rich, 2nd Baron Rich (c.1537–1581) was an English nobleman.

 He was the eldest son of Richard Rich, 1st Baron Rich by his wife Elizabeth, daughter and heiress of William Jenks of London.

 He married around 1555 Elizabeth, daughter and heiress of George Baldrey (d.
 1540) and granddaughter of Sir Thomas Baldry, Lord Mayor of London in 1514.